melissadiep94/National-Parks-Project/README.md

 ## Project Information
 Our aim was to provide useful information for prospective travelers to National Parks.
 You can find information and choose your destination for your next adventure from 464 National Parks in US, as displayed  on the map.
 These includes all parks, where 63 has a designation as a National Park.
+We only wanted to include top parks visited and top activities to do in the parks.

 ## Table of Content